 Patagonia also announced that it will donate 1% of its sales to environmental organizations for environmental protection projects around the world, and pay itself the "Earth Tax."

 Vision: Saving the Earth with business

-Nowadays, millions of companies mention the concepts of sustainable development, low-carbon emission, environmental protection, and fair trade all the time, but only few of them can really keep the promises to their consumers.
+Nowadays, millions of companies mention the concepts of sustainable development, low-carbon emission, environmental protection, and fair trade all the time, but only a few of them can really keep the promises to their consumers.
 Some even think that doing business and environmental protection runs in the opposite direction.

-For Patagonia, who defines their mission as " We're in business to save our home planet", the problem can be solved well: to protect environment is the purpose of the brand, and business is only an approach to achieve the purpose.
+For Patagonia, who defines their mission as " We're in business to save our home planet", the problem can be solved well: to protect the environment is the purpose of the brand, and business is only an approach to achieve the purpose.
 Their brand concept can be the most beautiful one in the business world.

 When the U.S. President Donald Trump decided to cut down the area of the National Memorial in 2017, Patagonia posted "The president stole your land" on their official website, calling on everyone to stand up against the President's decision.

 This is not the only move Patagonia has made to protect the environment.
 The brand also stands up against consumerism.
 On Black Friday 2011, Patagonia spent a huge amount of money to post "Don't buy this jacket" advertisement on New York Time, to call on everyone to think twice before making any purchase.
 This has not only drawn the attention from more consumers but also brought out people's environmental awareness and achieved the company’s goal of saving the planet with business.